-- decide you are able to safely go home
+- decide if it is safe for you to go home

 Unless you ask us not to, we will send your GP information about the care we have given you.

 After your first visit you may be given a follow-up appointment.
-If so, please come at the time given to you, so you do not miss your allocated slot.
-We will try to see you at your appointment time, although we cannot predict how many emergencies we will have and delays can sometimes occur.
+If so, please come at the time given to you.
+This is so that you do not miss your allocated slot.
+We will do our best to see you at your appointment time, however delays can sometimes occur.

 If you need an interpreter

-If you would like an interpreter or signer at your follow-up appointment, please let us know or contact our language support service on 020 7188 8815.
-In an emergency we can arrange an interpreter to be available in person or over the phone.
+If you would like an interpreter or signer at your follow-up appointment, please let us know or contact our language support service on 020 7188 8815 or email email@example.com.
+In an emergency we will do our best to arrange an interpreter either in person or over the phone for you.

-- Consultant gynaecologist / lead clinician – Miss Jude Hamilton
+- Consultant gynaecologist / lead clinician – Ms Jude Hamilton